-- While most companies run their businesses from premises under a lease of between five and 25 years, there is no maximum or minimum length of lease and short-term leases are becoming increasingly common.
-The benefit of these shorter-term leases is that they allow newly formed UK companies flexibility to relocate as they expand. - Premiums are not usually payable for the acquisition of a short-term leasehold interest.
-However, the rent prices are usually more expensive than with long-term leases, and are commonly subject to review at the current open market rate every five years.
-Many landlords may seek a guarantee (or large security deposit) from the parent corporation when the company acquiring the lease is a newly formed UK entity.
+- While most companies run their businesses from premises under a lease of between five and 20 years, there is no maximum or minimum length of lease and short-term leases are becoming increasingly common.
+The benefit of these shorter-term leases is that they allow newly formed UK companies flexibility to relocate as they expand and can include within them determination rights subject to meeting certain preconditions as well as options to renew. - Premiums are not usually payable for the acquisition of a short-term leasehold interest and rent free periods to allow fit out of the space is often granted.
+The rent is commonly subject to review at the current open market rate every five years or with reference to inflationary indices (or both).
+Many landlords may seek a guarantee (or lsecurity deposit) from the parent corporation when the company acquiring the lease is a newly formed UK entity and would likely want a UK address for service.
 Under a short-term lease, rent is usually payable quarterly in advance, and the title can be transferred with the landlord's consent.
+Certain statute in England and Wales may allow a business tenant to secure a lease renewal on similar terms, subject to certain restrictions.